neillturner/terraform-aws-lambda-scheduler/README.md

 ```

 ### time
 Timezone to use for scheduler.
-Can be 'local' or 'gmt'. default is 'gmt'.
+Can be 'local', 'gmt' or an Olson timezone from https://gist.github.com/ykessler/3349954. default is 'gmt'. local time is for the AWS region.

 ### ec2_schedule